Sociology/Anthropology (SOA)

 SOA 421.
 Criminological Theory.
 3 Hours.

 Classical and modern theories of crime; social and economic factors in criminal behavior, crime formation, and control; exploration of the justice system; and evaluation of treatment of offenders.
 All elements of criminology viewed critically.
 Course Information: Same as CCJ 421.
-Prerequisite: CCJ 315 and CCJ 345, submission of communication skills portfolio (CCJ majors only).
+Prerequisites: CCJ 315 and CCJ 345, submission of communication skills portfolio (CCJ majors only).

 SOA 422.
 Environmental Sociology.
 4 Hours.